Some features and elements may not work while performing updates on this website

 Twitching Eyelids

 We all experience the occasional eyelid twitch when the eyelid's muscle spasms involuntarily.
 Usually, it comes and goes without intervention.
 While sure it can be irritating, is a twitching eyelid ever something to be concerned about?
 An eyelid twitch, also known as a myokymia, can affect the upper or lower lid and usually lasts for at least a few seconds and then may continue off and on for a few minutes.
 Usually unpredictable, twitching episodes can last several days, and sometimes they may go away and then return weeks or months later.
+Causes of Eyelid Twitching Although they may be bothersome, most eyelid twitches are nothing to cause concern and usually resolve on their own.
+However, in some rare cases, they may be a sign of a more serious problem, especially if they are accompanied by other symptoms - we will discuss this further below.
+Some known causes of eyelid twitches include:

 - Fatigue or lack of sleep